rehierl/node-tree-outliner/3-1-0-design-2.md

 This default case is obviously insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
-An algorithm therefore needs additional rules that enable it to determine, when it is no longer allowed to associate any other subsequent nodes with a section.
+An algorithm therefore needs rules that enable it to determine, when it is no longer allowed to associate any further subsequent nodes with a known section.

 A section is considered to be "closed" as soon as it is no longer allowed to associate any further nodes with it.

 (open -> closed)
-A section can only change to its state to "closed", if its current state is "open".
+A section can only change its state to "closed", if its current state is "open".

 <!-- ======================================================================= -->
 ## set of open sections

-As mentioned earlier, an algorithm needs rules that enable it to determine when it is no longer allowed to associate any more nodes with a section.
+As mentioned earlier, an algorithm needs rules that enable it to determine when it is no longer allowed to associate any more nodes with a known section.
 Once such a rule applies, an algorithm must mark the corresponding section, or multiples thereof, as being "closed".